kdoore/CS2335-Gitbook/project-1-game-controller.md

     private AppleTree appleTree;
 ```

+###Start Event Function
-###Initialize variables, find gameObjects and components to interact with during the game:
+The Unity Start event function is used to initialize variables, find gameObjects and components to interact with during the game:

 ```java
 // Use this for initialization